yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2023/index.md

 toast added a {{< gh-hovercard "11042" "new Linux build script which added the libraries required to enable `Wayland` support" >}} on our official AppImage releases.

-Not ending there, toast {{< gh-hovercard "11186" "fixed a potential memory leak with the new timezone binary," >}} which happened when games tried to ask for timezone information too many times.
+Not ending there, toast {{< gh-hovercard "11186" "fixed a memory leak with the new timezone data generator," >}} which happened when games tried to ask for timezone information too many times.
 This was resolved by keeping track of the generated timezone binary instead of recreating it repeatedly.

 And toast also {{< gh-hovercard "11030" "bypassed a MSVC build crash on `Windows version 10 1809 LTSC` with the new timezone binary changes," >}} by temporarily disabling this for MSVC until there is a solution from Microsoft.
 The actual reason for this crash on older Windows 10 builds is currently unknown.

-byte[] {{< gh-hovercard "11113" "fixed a bug that caused the `Quake` homebrew from failing to launch," >}} and {{< gh-hovercard "11135" "also fixed a bug that resulted `Splatoon 3` having an endless loading screen when LAN was enabled," >}} by implementing the missing service functions.
+byte[] {{< gh-hovercard "11113" "fixed a bug that caused `Quake` to fail to launch," >}} and {{< gh-hovercard "11135" "also fixed a bug that resulted `Splatoon 3` having an endless loading screen when LAN was enabled," >}} by implementing the missing service functions.

 byte[] also {{< gh-hovercard "11016" "fixed an issue within yuzu's filesystem" >}} which resulted in either corrupt save data or failing to save data.

-A bug resulting in games like `TLoZ: Breath of the Wild` and `TLoZ: Tears of the Kingdom` to crash on Linux, due to `DBus` expecting a `UTF8` string was {{< gh-hovercard "11007" "fixed." >}}
+A previous merge caused games with non-ASCII titles to crash on Linux, due to `DBus` expecting a `UTF8` string.
+This has now been {{< gh-hovercard "11007" "fixed." >}}
 Thanks [zeltermann](https://github.com/zeltermann)!

 [Morph](https://github.com/Morph1984) {{< gh-hovercard "10999" "fixed a bug that broke the game installation progress bar" >}} after the recent buffer size increase, by refactoring the progress bar calculation code.